smokefreefv/smokefreefv.github.io/index.md

 Vaping isn't covered by the Virginia statute, so a proposed smoking ban would not affect vaping.

 **What if we just banned smoking outdoors, and continued to allow residents to smoke in their own units?**
-That would probably cause individuals who currently smoke outdoors to smoke indoors, which would be far more uncomfortable for their immediate neighbors.
+That would cause individuals who currently smoke outdoors to smoke indoors, which would be far more uncomfortable for their immediate neighbors.
 It would also increase the risk of house fires.

 **What if we created a designated area of the community for smokers?**
 Any nonsmoker living in or around such an area would likely be very unhappy with this.
 It's not practical.